Philipp von Stosch

 He is mainly remembered for his huge collection of engraved gems, now mostly in Berlin, and his large books on that subject.

 Life

 Stosch was born in Küstrin (today Kostrzyn in Poland) in the Neumark region of Brandenburg.
-In 1709, with the blessings of his father, a successful artist who became Mayor (German: Bürgermeister) of Küstrin, Stosch began a tour of Holland, France, and England, which eventually led him to Italy.
+In 1709, with the blessings of his father, a successful artist who became Mayor (German: Bürgermeister) of Küstrin, Stosch began a tour of Holland, France, and England, which eventually led him to the Papal States.
 In Rome, a letter of introduction brought him into the circle of Pope Clement XI, a collector and connoisseur of antiquities.
 Soon he developed a close friendship with the cardinal-nephew, Alessandro Albani.
 Called home with the death of his elder brother in 1717, Stosch began a series of broader European journeys.